DyGSSM: Multi-view Dynamic Graph Embeddings with State Space Model Gradient Update: Evaluation Metrics and Implementation Details

 \section{Evaluation Metrics and Implementation Details}

 We evaluate the effectiveness of our model using four widely adopted metrics: accuracy, macro-AUC, Mean Reciprocal Rank (MRR), and Recall@10.
 Among these, MRR and Recall@10 are our primary evaluation metrics, as accuracy and AUC can be overly sensitive to imbalanced class distributions.
 To ensure a fair comparison with SOTA methods, we follow ROLAND \cite{you2022roland} framework for future link prediction task.
-For each node u with a positive edge (u,v) at time t+1, we randomly sample 1,000 negative edges originating from u.
-The rank of the prediction score for the positive edge (u,v) is then determined relative to the scores of the sampled negative edges.
-The MRR is computed as the average of the reciprocal ranks across all nodes u.
+For each node $u$ with a positive edge ($u$,$v$) at time $t+1$, we randomly sample 1,000 negative edges originating from $u$.
+The rank of the prediction score for the positive edge ($u$,$v$) is then determined relative to the scores of the sampled negative edges.
+The MRR is computed as the average of the reciprocal ranks across all nodes $u$.
 Using the same ranking, Recall@10 is calculated as the proportion of positive edges ranked within the top 10.
 It is worth noting that, due to memory constraints, we limit the sampling to 50 negative edges for DTFormer and DG-Mamba on the DBLP dataset, as indicated in Table \ref{tab:reddit_title_metrics} with an asterisk.

-All the result In Table \ref{tab:reddit_title_metrics} up to WinGNN columns are coming from WinGNN paper \cite{zhu2023wingnn}.
-We followed WinGNN in train test data division, 70\% percent of snapshots for training, and reaming 30\% percent for testing.
+To have a fair comparison with the HawkesGNN model, we used Average Precision (as they used in their paper) to compare DyGSSM with the SOTA model.
+We used their source code and integrated DyGSSM into their code.
+All the results in Table \ref{tab:reddit_title_metrics} up to WinGNN columns are coming from the WinGNN paper \cite{zhu2023wingnn}.
+We followed WinGNN in train test data division, 70\% of snapshots for training, and remaining 30\% for testing.
 Training is set for 100 epochs, with patience of 10 epochs for early stopping.
-We used Adam as our optimizer and repeated the experiment with 5 random seeds to ensure robust error estimation.
+We used Adam as our optimizer and repeated the experiment with 10 random seeds to ensure robust error estimation.
+All the results in Table \ref{tab:overall_performance_HawkesGNN} come from the HawkesGNN paper.
 All experiments are performed on a single GPU equipped with Nvidia A100 with 80GB of memory.